akash-network/community/wg-gpu/GPU-AI-Incentivized-Testnet.md

 - Participants are encouraged to deploy some existing SDLs from the awesome-akash repository using any deployment client (AKash Console, Cloudmos or Akash CLI) to familiarize themselves with the process.
 - Participants are encouraged to build SDLs for AI models from this google sheet that do not already have an SDL yaml file in the awesome-akash repository.
 If the participant already has a container image for some other AI model, not listed in this sheet, they are welcome to use that as well.
 - Participants must submit a PR into the awesome-akash repository and confirm deployment of the model on any of the available GPU providers and post log output and/ or screen recording of it.
 Participants are encouraged to share this on social media as well.
+- Participants will be required to submit a typeform form when they complete the challenge.
+Challenge submission form will require:
+  - Screen shot of successully deploying the SDL on to a provider.
+  - URL of a sample deployment.
+  - Timestamp of submission: The form submission timestamp will be used for this.
 - **Timeline**: Participants will be given 3 weeks to complete the task but the incentive for completing the task in the 2nd week will be 50% of the max (the first week incentive) and of completing in the 3rd week will be 25% of the max (the first week incentive).
 - **Incentive**: As detailed [here](https://docs.google.com/spreadsheets/d/1z_2Fx6u7U48LrxNj8IaDKjlnp84KOEgMb_hJw-Q1TjQ/edit#gid=2126550797).